-If your ski trip is a family affair, head up to Steamboat Springs this year.
+Steamboat Ski Resort is a great place for a family snowboard or ski trip.
 Steamboat is known for it’s incredible tree skiing for skiers of all abilities, and their fluffy “champagne powder”.
 The town’s more distant location in northern Colorado keeps the crowds at bay.

 Steamboat has enough steeps to satisfy the experts, but it’s really known for it’s expansive and unintimidating intermediate terrain.
-Kid-friendly activities with an emphasis on it’s Wild West roots make Steamboat an excellent family-friendly destination.
+Kid-friendly activities make Steamboat an excellent family-friendly destination.

 GETTING TO STEAMBOAT